Season 5 of Apex Legends is now LIVE and players can experience the various weapon changes that come with it.

 Another reliable choice, the EVA-8 is a decent shotgun whose real strength lies in its full-auto nature.

 It hits hard and fast and is an ideal weapon to keep in reserve when breaching an internal area.
+Make sure to attach a Double-Tap Trigger to really make the most of this shotgun.

 Check out our EVA-8 guide here.